 From January, six German reconnaissance jets are to join a German refuelling aircraft at Incirlik in southeastern Turkey to provide non-lethal support to US-led international airstrikes against the self-styled "Islamic State" (IS) militia, which holds much of northern Syria.

-in early December to send the jets came at France's request following the murders of 130 people in central Paris on 13 November by the jihadist militia.
+The German parliament's decision in early December to send the jets came at France's request following the murders of 130 people in central Paris on 13 November by the jihadist militia.

 In an interview with the German news agency DPA published Monday, the leftist Wagenknecht drew a causal line from Germany's austere handling of the euro crisis to the rise of Marine Le Pen's far-right National Front and accused French President Francois Hollande of deciding for domestic political reasons to proceed with anti-IS bombing in Syria.